 Every jacket in the review comes with 3 heat settings: low, medium, and high.
 They are all easily controlled at the push of a button and come with an LED indicator to let you know which setting you’re on.

 Most of the jackets in the review come with a USB port for charging your phone or another device.
 Usually, you’ll have to stop heating to charge though, so pick your moment.
-Plus, it’ll drain your battery, so use it wisely.
+Plus, it’ll drain your battery pack, so use it wisely.

 The all-round best heated jacket is the ORORO Heated Hoodie.
 It’s cozy, warm, durable, and has great battery life.
 You can use it inside or outside with an extra layer and charge your phone with it.
 Plus it’s comfortable and stylish too.